Vanilla (Vanilla planifolia)

 While fresh vanilla pods have no aroma, once fermented they develop a fragrant, memorable aroma which is rich and mellow.

 Vanilla vines are grown around tree trunks primarily in Madagascar, the Seychelles, Indonesia, Puerto Rica and its native Mexico.
 The flowers only open for one day and originally were only pollinated by bees and humming birds which are native to Mexico, however now days the plant is artificially pollinated.
-The plant bears fruit after 3 years and the yellow, unripe pods are harvested when they are 2-3 inches long.
+The plant bears fruit after 3 years and the yellow, unripe pods are harvested when they are 13-20cm long.
 They are then blanched in boiling water and left to sun dry until they are dark brown and wrinkled.

-Vanilla has been used throughout history as a stimulant and aphrodisiac and also to flavor other medicines.
+Vanilla has been used throughout history as a stimulant and aphrodisiac and also to flavour other medicines.
 Folk medicine throughout the ages have used it to aid with fevers, lack of appetite, insomnia and as a nerve stimulant.

 Facts about Vanilla

 There are over 100 species of vanilla however only three are cultivated commercially.

 Research was conducted that shows that sniffing vanilla pods can provide the same stress relief as eating chocolate…..and cure chocolate cravings too.

 Chop and place vanilla beans in 35% alcohol for 2 weeks.
 Filter the beans out and bottle.